 Degredients

-1 lb crab meat, but instead of crab meat use crawfish tails
+meat, but instead of c rab meat use c rawfish tails

-1 rib of celery (Wait, is a rib the whole thing or just one piece you pull off the clump?
-Just use
+(Wait, is a rib the whole thing or just one piec e

 3 large eggs